RobertHilla/The-Poet-And-The-Pendulum-CODE-WARS/README.md

 # The-Poet-And-The-Pendulum-CODE-WARS
-Please find additional information for this case on the website: https://www.codewars.com/kata/5bd776533a7e2720c40000e5
+For further information please click on the link below: https://www.codewars.com/kata/5bd776533a7e2720c40000e5